No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 But with the fall of the Soviet Union, communism didn't work anymore.

-It's justified all manner of lies and invasions and wars and bombings and erosion of civil liberties.
+The terrorist has justified all manner of lies and invasions and wars and bombings and erosion of civil liberties.

 It's amazing that it doesn't end.

-Said they don't want more war, says they won't want more regime change, they want to spend the money here at home.
+They want to spend the money here at home.

-Just start cheering, like feeling like a purpose to blowing people up, even though I have no idea who these people are, as Rand Paul said.
+The minute the government says, look over there, more bad guys, we have to go kill way too many people, not all by any means, but way too many, just start cheering, like feeling like a purpose to blowing people up, even though I have no idea who these people are, as Ren Paul said.

 And I confess maybe there was some kind of desire shaping my perception that after watching this for 25 years, people really were at an end of their willingness to tolerate these new regime change wars.

-But every time there's a new one presented, and you watch everybody either stand up and cheer, just kind of silently acquiesce.
+But every time there's a new one presented and you watch everybody either stand up and cheer, just kind of silently acquiesce, you realize how powerful war propaganda is and how immediately it can just shift people's brain on a dime.

-And that's what's happening in the case of Venezuela.
+and that's what's happening in the case of Venezuela.

 All right, so that concludes our show for this evening.